-Ora Labora - A Lost Colony In Michigan's North - Part II
+Ora Labora - A Lost Colony in Michigan's North - Part Two

 Utopian Society on the Shores of the Great Lakes